lfuelling/yahs/README.md

 </repositories>
 ```

-Add it to your dependencies:
+Add the library to your dependencies:

 ```xml
 <dependency>